-This RFA is open to local private, public, and non-profit organizations that can implement a minimum of one of the strategies listed above.
-Within each strategy, organizations must address at least two outcomes within each selected strategy.
+This RFA is open to local private, public, and non-profit organizations that can implement Strategy #1 and its outcomes and one additional strategy and its outcomes.
 The applicant must meet all the requirements described in the Request for Application.

-- 1. Applicants must demonstrate a clear ability to implement the strategy(ies) they identified in their application. - 2.
+- 1. Applicants must demonstrate a clear ability to implement the strategies they identified in their application. - 2.
 The applicant must demonstrate a history of working with community partners and must indicate a willingness to continue to do so throughout this project period.
 Applicants are expected to build relationships with both traditional and non-traditional partners on all aspects of their stroke system of care efforts (education, access to care, clinical services, post-stroke care and rehab, community re-entry, etc.). - a.
-Collaborations with public and private partners from multiple sectors are required to maximize resources, reach, and impact. - b.
+Collaborations with public and private partners from multiple sectors are required to maximize resources, reach, and impact.

+- b.
 Applicants must submit with their application a letter of commitment (LOC) from key collaborators.
 LOCs should describe the scope of work and contributions of work from each key partner.
 LOCs should clearly describe the partners' level of participation and their anticipated contribution to overall program strategies and activities. - 3.
 The applicant must demonstrate a willingness to engage in the required training and preparation to complete project deliverables. - 4.
-The applicant must work with the CCCPH-designated technical assistance providers for each of the strategies they choose.

-5. The applicant may be required to participate in a Coverdell Stroke Program national evaluation including providing process and outcomes data.
+The applicant must work with the CCCPH-designated technical assistance providers for each of the strategies they choose. - 5.
+The applicant may be required to participate in a Coverdell Stroke Program national evaluation including providing process and outcomes data.